SonTrungTo/Full_Stack/EloquentJS/ch17/README.md

 # aBouncingBall.js (The Bouncing Ball)
 The ball moves at a constant speed and bounces off the walls when it hits them.

+This is also an extension of what is required in the exercise: each time the ball hits a side of the wall, its speed is incremented!
+This could be a potential for a future game!